State Fair (musical): Musical numbers

 The six songs from the original 1945 film score were supplemented by others that were either featured in, or cut from, other Rodgers and Hammerstein shows.
 One, "More Than Just a Friend," was written by Rodgers for the 1962 film remake after Hammerstein's death.
 "Driving at Night" was created by co-director James Hammerstein and the production's orchestrator, Bruce Pomahac, with music from a song that had been cut from Allegro entitled "Two Short Years".

 The starred songs (above) were in the original 1945 or 1962 films.

-Cast (1996 Broadway)

-Recording

-The 1996 Original Broadway Cast recording is on DRG Records 94765 (CD/CS).